Skip to content

 and save the file as de_script.R.
 From now on, each command described in the tutorial can be added to your script.
 The resulting working directory should look like this:

 The analysis requires several R packages.
-To utilize them, we need to load the following libraries:
+To utilise them, we need to load the following libraries:

 #### Loading libraries ####

-# tidyverse: a collection of R packages for data manipulation, visualization and modeling
+# tidyverse: collection of R packages for data manipulation, visualization and modeling

 library("tidyverse")